Tylerlingg/phil/README.md

 I'm open-sourcing it because i've got lost in the sauce of life as well as this project and since i've never really been a developer or coder i figured this would be a good try at my first legit repo.

+In order to achieve the functionality thus far I've relied 100% on ChatGPT by OpenAI.
+Like I stated before, this is my first legit try at a repo, and I also didn't know what Computer Science was 3 years ago.

 Abstract:

 phil is a fully on-chain NFT project inspired by Avastars and people i've learned from and respect within the crypto space.
 It aims to achieve full decentralization and on-chain storage using ethscriptions on ethereum Classic. phil’s artwork is made up of 9 distinct trait SVG layers created by using different algorthims, which are then compressed, stored, and referenced on-chain.